peter-evans/create-pull-request/README.md

           BRANCH_SUFFIX: none
 ```

-### Example usage with "on: pull_request" workflows
+### Use case: Create a pull request to modify/fix pull requests

-The following is an example workflow for a use-case where [autopep8 action](https://github.com/peter-evans/autopep8) runs as both a check on pull requests and raises a further pull request to apply code fixes.
+The following is an example workflow for a use case where [autopep8 action](https://github.com/peter-evans/autopep8) runs as both a check on pull requests and raises a further pull request to apply code fixes.
 This is a pattern that would work well for any automated code linting and fixing.

 How it works: